 Carbamazepine USP, is an anticonvulsant and specific analgesic for trigeminal neuralgia, available for oral administration as tablets of 200 mg.
-Its chemical name is 5H-dibenzo[b,f]azepine-5-carboxamide, and its structural formula is:
+Its chemical name is 5H-dibenz[b,f]azepine-5-carboxamide, and its structural formula is:

-Carbamazepine USP is a white to off-white crystalline powder, very slightly soluble in water, freely soluble in methylene chloride, sparingly soluble in acetone and in ethanol (96 per cent).
-Its molecular weight is 236.3.
+Carbamazepine USP is a white to off-white powder, practically insoluble in water and soluble in alcohol and in acetone.
+Its molecular weight is 236.27.